junli95/junli95.github.io/README.md

 As a reviewer for:

+ACM Transactions on Architecture and Code Optimization (TACO)

 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)

 Journal of Systems Architecture (JSA)